talapaillp/Settings/README.md

 - created_at
 - updated_at

 There is no interface available to add new settings.
-They are added by the developer directly in the database, since the Dick CRUD field configuration is a bit complicated.
+They are added by the developer directly in the database, since the Backpack CRUD field configuration is a bit complicated.
 See the field types and their configuration code on http://laravelbackpack.com/docs

 ## Screenshots